aleks32196/pdsnd_github/README.md

 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This app uses data provided by Motivate, a bike-share system provider for three major cities in the United States (Chicago, New York City, and Washington, DC), and allows users to **learn about bike-share use** by computing a variety of descriptive statistics .

+## Instructions

+* clone the project
+* run bikeshare.py file in terminal

 ### Files used
 * bikeshare.py
 * chicago.csv